 Not everything in life is perfectly sweet.
 Sometimes things are a little bit bitter.
 Or a lotta bit bitter.
-As is the case with horehound (Marrubium vulgare).
+As is the case with the horehound herb.
 This attractive herb is a carefree perennial with great medicinal value, if one can overcome the bracingly bitter flavor.
 By creating horehound candy, one can make the “medicine go down” much easier.

 Latin Name: Marrubium vulgare